Sigananda kaZokufa

 Sigananda kaZokufa (c.
 1815 – 1906) was a Zulu aristocrat whose life spanned the reigns of four Zulu kings in southeastern Africa.
 According to oral history, Sigananda's grandfather was chief Mvakela, who married a sister of Nandi, King Shaka's mother, and that his father was Inkosi Zokufa.
-He also said he had a son called Ndabaningi.
+He is also known to have had a son called Ndabaningi.

 Life and career

 Perhaps the most venerable member of the old Zulu order, Sigananda kaZokufa's life and career spanned the reigns of Shaka (1816–1828), Dingane (1828–1840), Mpande (1840–1872) and Cetshwayo (1872–1884).
 His father had been one of Shaka's contemporaries.
 In fact Shaka had never managed to defeat the amaChube people, of which Zokufa was chief, but the small clan shrewdly allied itself with Shaka's Zulu kingdom.
 As a boy, Sigananda was a mat-bearer for Shaka, and under Dingane he served in a military regiment known as the uMkhulutshane ibutho.
 He was present at the death of the Voortrekker, Piet Retief, and his followers at Dingane's royal homestead of uMgungundlovu (Zulu for Place of the Great-Elephant).

 This massacre and its aftermath had a profound effect on early South African race relations as it led to the Battle of Blood River on 16 December 1838 when Dingane was overthrown by the Voortrekkers.
 After Dingane's overthrow, he was succeeded by his half-brother Mpande.
 Sigananda remained an important ally of the king but they fell out after the Battle of Ndondakusuka in 1856, when Sigananda sided with the young prince Cetshwayo against his half-brother (and Mpande's favourite son) Mbuyazi.